 How do I qualify for a CIS mortgage?

 It’s important to understand that not all lenders will offer CIS mortgages.
-The lenders that will lend each have varied criteria and assess applicants on a case by case basis.
+The lenders that do, each have varied criteria and assess applicants on a case by case basis.
 As a result, there isn’t one clear explanation that will suit everybody.
-That being said, there is a general criteria that will need to be met, which is the following:
+That being said, there is a general guideline that will need to be met, such as:

 - 3-6 months CIS payslips (usually 6 months)

 - 3-6 months bank statements (usually 6 months)